plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 categories: machine-learning neural-networks recurrent decline-curves fracking
 ---

-:construction: code complete, text and some auxilliary figures missing :construction:
+:construction: code and figures complete, text missing :construction:

 Decline curve modelling is arguably one of the least challenging problems to throw at neural networks these days.
 Since I'm all in for low hanging fruit, here goes a short write-up of a proof of concept implementation I recently demoed at a seminar.
 Proof of concept implementations are great since we don't have to put up with users and/or real data.